jeffdruid/fitzgeralds-menu/README.md

     |![About Page - Safari - Mobile](assets/media/browser-safari-mobile-about.png)|![About Page - Chrome - Mobile](assets/media/browser-chrome-mobile-about.png)|![About Page - Firefox - Mobile](assets/media/browser-firefox-mobile-about.png)|

 ### Bugs
+TODO
-  - Background video not playing on safari.
+  - Background video not playing on safari desktop.
     ![Index Page - Tablet](assets/media/browser-safari-tablet-index.png)
+TODO
   - Card overlay not working properly on tablet when using safari version 15.6.1.
 User has to press and hold in order to display the overlay.

+  - Background video not playing on safari Mobile and Tablet. solved by adding a back up image.
+  TODO

   - Google maps not being clickable.

     ![Fitzgerald's pin on Google Maps](assets/media/feat-google-maps.PNG)